 Young, Graeme: Supporting Youth Employment and Job Market Preparedness through a Dual Education System

-Graeme Young is a PhD student in the Department of Politics and International Studies at the University of Cambridge.
+Graeme Young is a PhD student in the Department of Politics and International Studies at the University of Cambridge and a Scholar in Residence at the Center for Human Rights and Global Justice at NYU Law School.
 His current work focuses on the politics of informal economic activity and urban development in Kampala, Uganda, and he has written about post-conflict reconstruction in South Sudan, transitional justice in Bosnia and Herzegovina, and local perceptions of international peace operations.
 He holds a BA from the University of Western Ontario and an MPhil from the University of St Andrews.
-Originally from Grimsby, Ontario, he most recently lived in New York City, where he worked at the United Nations to promote human rights in the Middle East.
+Originally from Grimsby, Ontario, he currently lives in New York City, where he recently worked at the United Nations to promote human rights in the Middle East.
 He is an avid guitar player and probably spends too much time watching soccer.

 FINALISTS: ENVIRONMENTAL STEWARDSHIP